Common Name: Fleas

 Greek Origins of Name: Siphonaptera is derived from the Greek words “siphon” meaning a tube or pipe and “aptera” meaning wingless.
 This is an appropriate appellation for these secondarily wingless insects whose mouthparts are adapted for piercing skin and sucking blood.

-Distribution: Commonly associated with mammals (and occasionally birds) throughout the world.
+Commonly associated with mammals (and occasionally birds) throughout the world.
 The greatest diversity occurs in temperate zones.
-Approximately 7 family and 325 species in North America and 16 family and ~2,380 species worldwide
+Approximately 7 families and 325 species in North America and 16 families and ~2,380 species worldwide

 As adults, all fleas are blood-sucking external parasites.
 Most species feed on mammals, although a few (less than 10%) live on birds.
 Only adult fleas inhabit the host’s body and feed on its blood.
 They are active insects with a hard exoskeleton, strong hind legs adapted for jumping, and a laterally flattened body that can move easily within the host’s fur or feathers.
 Unlike lice, most fleas spend a considerable amount of time away from their host.
 Adults may live for a year or more and can survive for weeks or months without a blood meal.